 Recipe Tips

-- Cooking Time – Each crock pot cooks a bit differently, I recommend using an instant read meat thermometer to confirm that the salmon is cooked through to a safe internal temperature before removing it from the crock pot.
+- Cooking Time – Each crock pot cooks a bit differently, so I recommend using an instant read meat thermometer to confirm doneness.
+Insert it into the thickest part of the fillet, away from the bottom of the slow cooker, and pull the salmon once it reads 145 degrees F.

 - Seasoning Salmon – Make sure to coat the salmon completely for the best flavor.